Florida law authorizes local governments to impose several types of

 Taxes

-Any county that meets the law’s requirements may impose a tax of up
+Any county that meets the law’s requirements may impose a tax of

-fund convention bureaus, tourist bureaus, tourist information
+tourism, and to fund convention bureaus, tourist bureaus, tourist

 References: Sections 212.0305(4)(c)-(e) and 212.03055, F.S.